Skip to main content

 Amplifies: 4905.06, 4905.22, 4905.30, 4928.07, 4928.10, 4928.11, 4928.67, 4911.021

-Five Year Review Date: 7/18/2020
+Five Year Review Date: 7/5/2029

-Rule 4901:1-21-19 | Disclosures of Renewable Energy Resource Compliance Costs.
+Rule 4901:1-21-19 | Disclosures of renewable energy resource compliance costs.

 (A) As used in this rule, "renewable energy resource" has the meaning set forth in division (A)(37) of section 4928.01 of the Revised Code.

-(B) Each competitive retail electric service (CRES) provider shall list on all customer bills sent by the CRES provider that do not include electric distribution utility (EDU) charges the individual customer cost of compliance with the renewable energy resource requirements for the applicable billing period.
+(B) Each competitive retail electric service (CRES) provider shall list on all customer bills sent by the CRES provider that do not include electric distribution utility (EDU) charges the individual customer cost of compliance with the renewable energy resource requirements for the applicable billing period

-(a) The customer's usage in megawatt-hours for the applicable billing period, multiplied by the statutory solar percentage requirement pursuant to division (B)(2) of section 4928.64 of the Revised Code for the year in which the bill is issued, multiplied by the average of the Ohio solar and other solar renewable energy credit (REC) costs for CRES providers as reported in the commission's most recent compliance report provided to the general assembly; and
+The cost of compliance with the renewable energy resource requirements shall be calculated as the customer's usage in megawatt-hours for the applicable billing period, multiplied by the statutory percentage requirement pursuant to division (B)(2) of section 4928.64 of the Revised Code for the year in which the bill is issued, multiplied by the average of the Ohio renewable energy credit (REC) costs for CRES providers as reported in the commission's most recent compliance report provided to the general assembly.

-(C) Each CRES provider shall list on all customer bills sent by the CRES provider that include both EDU and CRES provider charges (consolidated bills) all of the following for the applicable billing period:
+(C) Each CRES provider shall list on all customer bills sent by the CRES provider that include both EDU and CRES provider charges (consolidated bills) the cost of compliance with the renewable energy resource requirements, calculated as set forth in paragraph (B) of this rule, for the applicable billing period.

 (D) Each of these costs shall be listed on each customer's monthly bill as a distinct line item.

-Last updated February 2, 2024 at 8:04 AM
+Last updated July 15, 2024 at 8:35 AM

 Supplemental Information